-- 1. To construct and standardize a creativity test for Pre-service. - 2.
-To identify the creativity level of Pre-service Teacher Trainees at primary level - 3.
+- 1. To construct and standardize a creativity test for Pre-service Teacher Trainees at primary level. - 2.
+To identify the creativity level of Pre-service Teacher Trainees at primary level. - 3.
 To prepare a creativity programme for Pre-service Teacher Trainees at primary level. - 4.
 To study the effectiveness of creativity programme with respect to : - a) creativity components; - b) caste category; and - c) academic stream.

-4.0 HYPOTHESES
+5.4 HYPOTHESES

-- Ho1: There will be no significant difference in the mean creativity score of the experimental group and the control group. - Ho2: There will be no significant difference in the mean fluency score of the experimental group and the control group. - Ho3: There will be no significant difference in the mean flexibility score of the experimental group and the control group. - Ho4: There will be no significant difference in the mean originality score of the experimental group and the control group. - Ho5: There will be no significant difference in the mean elaboration score of the experimental group and the control group. - Ho6: There will not be any differential impact of the creativity programme on the PSTTs of different caste category in terms of mean creativity score. - Ho7: There will not be any differential impact of the creativity programme on the
+- Ho1: There will be no significant difference in the mean creativity score of the experimental group and the control group. - Ho2: There will be no significant difference in the mean fluency score of the experimental group and the control group. - Ho3: There will be no significant difference in the mean flexibility score of the experimental group and the control group. - Ho4: There will be no significant difference in the mean originality score of the experimental group and the control group. - Ho5: There will be no significant difference in the mean elaboration score of the experimental group and the control group. - Ho6: There will not be any differential impact of the creativity programme on the

-PSTTs of different academic stream in terms of mean creativity score.
+PSTTs of different caste category in terms of mean creativity score.